Mariusthvdb/custom-ui/README.md

 Some examples can be found [here](https://github.com/Mariusthvdb/custom-ui/blob/master/examples.yaml).

 ## Just to be sure....
-Don't, let me repeat, Don't use the guidelines from the original repo (I won't provide a link, as you'd probably click it ;-) ) anymore on downloading, installing and activating Custom-ui.
+Don't, let me repeat, Don't use the guidelines from the original repo (I won't provide a link, as you'd probably click it ;-) ) anymore on downloading, installing and activating custom-ui.
 All of that info now is obsolete.
 Follow 1 - 6 above and you're set.

 ## Known error
 About `e.push is not a function`.
 It has been there ever since we used custom-ui in Lovelace.
 Or at least since a very long time.
 And has nothing to do with the change for Ha 110+ used in this repo.
 So never mind.
 Or preferably: help me edit the custom-ui.js to prevent it from happening if you feel like it.
 Most welcome!